FAQ

 It differs from conventional shot peening —done without load— and from double shot peening —two passes with different shot sizes—; these approaches are combinable, not mutually exclusive.

-To learn when it is worth specifying, how the load is defined and how the process is controlled, see the stress peening technical report.
+To learn when it is worth specifying, how the load is defined and how the process is controlled, see the stress peening technical article.

 CYM builds stress peening machines with tensioning devices that reproduce the service conditions of the component.